-> The interaction term, as a whole, has a hybrid time evolution
+The interaction term, as a whole, has a hybrid time evolution

 In general, any function of $\eta$ will evolve in time according to

 We see that, despite the restriction of allowing only one hybrid variable (the interaction) into the theory, interesting results can still be found.
-In~\cite{amin2021illustration}, the authors provide an explicit example of the dynamics of pure variables interacting via a quantum-classical harmonic oscillator.
+In~\cite{amin2021illustration} we provide an explicit example of the dynamics of pure variables interacting via a quantum-classical harmonic oscillator.
 Backreaction is exhibited in the evolution of a nonvanishing commutator for classical variables.
-Importantly, it was shown that while canonical quantum or classical relations are not, in general, preserved in a quantum-classical interaction, the \textit{hybrid} canonical relations are.
+Importantly, it was shown that while canonical quantum or classical relations in general are not preserved in a quantum-classical interaction, the \textit{hybrid} canonical relations are.